Syeda-Nawal-Naqvi/Mother-And-Baby-SmartCare/README.md

 ## 📄 License

 This project is currently unlicensed / private.
-Add your preferred license here.